Good-Boye-Ads/good-boye/README.md

 ## Installation

 goodBoye is a prototype.
-To build the extension for personal use, clone the **gb-extension** repository and then [follow these instructions](https://github.com/CatBlock/catblock/wiki/Building-the-extension).
+To build the extension for personal use, clone the **gb-extension** repository to your computer and then [follow these instructions](https://github.com/CatBlock/catblock/wiki/Building-the-extension).

 ## Technologies